opendocsg/slw-judgments-backfill/2000_SGHC_34/report.md

  But the rule is not absolute.
 Where the very object of a contract is to provide pleasure, relaxation, peace of mind or freedom from molestation, damages will be awarded if the fruit of the contract is not provided or if the contrary result is procured instead.
 If the law did not cater for this exceptional category of case it would be defective.

-## In Lee Kuan Yew v Tang Liang Hong [1999] 3 SLR 630, counsel for the claimant declared with great fanatical force that it was a
+## In Lee Kuan Yew v Tang Liang Hong <span class="citation">[1999] 3 SLR 630</span>, counsel for the claimant declared with great fanatical force that it was a

 monstrous principle and vowed to have it reversed on appeal.
 The case went on appeal.
 The Singapore Court of Appeal, on the